-Plaintiff references several of Wisner's admissions in his complaint.
+Plaintiffs reference several of Wisner's admissions in his complaint.
 Wisner admitted to making inappropriate sexual comments to his patients.
 Wisner also admitted that he performed unnecessary testicular and genital examinations and unnecessary contact of his patients for no legitimate medical purpose.

-Still, at this stage, plaintiff has presented a plausible negligence claim that is supported by facts consistent with the allegations in the complaint.
-Arguably, Wisner was furthering the VA's interests in treating and examining plaintiff, even though it may have been done in excess.
-Some of Wisner's duties included performing physical examinations on patients.
-There is no dispute that performing improper or excessive examinations without gloves-to the extent that Wisner gained personal satisfaction from these examinations-was a deviation from his duties.
+Plaintiffs argue that while Wisner's acts were improper, they were still in line with his duties he was hired to perform as a PA.
+At this stage, plaintiffs have presented a plausible negligence claim that is supported by facts consistent with the allegations in the complaint.
+Arguably, Wisner was furthering the VA's interests in treating and examining J.H., even though it may have been done in excess and included inappropriate comments.
+Some of Wisner's duties included prescribing medication and performing physical examinations on patients.
+There is no dispute that misprescription of medication and performing improper or excessive examinations without gloves-to the extent that Wisner gained personal satisfaction from these examinations-was a deviation from his duties.
 But it is plausible that this deviation was not an entire departure from the scope of Wisner's employment and was within the parameters of the duties he was hired to perform.
 At this time, the court cannot resolve this question as a matter of law.
-Any improper examinations occurred during appointments when plaintiff sought medical treatment from the VA.
-And plaintiff does not allege that examinations occurred after business hours or outside of the VA's building.
+Any improper examinations occurred during appointments when J.H. sought medical treatment from the VA.
+And plaintiffs do not allege that examinations occurred after business hours or outside of the VA's building.